-Keyword Match Types are commands that advertisers can use to control the range of distribution that a Provider can deliver the ads to.
-Match type options vary by Provider.
+Keyword Match Types are commands that advertisers can use to control the range of distribution that a provider can deliver the ads to.

-- Broad Match will deliver an ad if the user query includes all of the words in the keyword.
+- Broad Match will deliver an ad if the user query includes any of the words in the keyword.
 It can be in any order or combination and can include additional terms before, after and between your keywords.
 The query can also include misspellings, synonyms, related searches, and other relevant variations.

 Command: Entered manually as keyword

 - Phrase Match will deliver an ad if the user query includes the search terms, and close variations, in the exact order but may include terms before and after the keyword.
 For example, "tennis shoes" would show up for a user typing in 'red tennis shoes' but not 'shoes for tennis.'

 Command: Entered manually as "keyword"

-- Exact Match will deliver an ad if the user query includes the search terms in the specified order and without any additional terms
+- Exact Match will deliver an ad if the user query includes the search terms, and close variations, in the exact order and without any additional terms

 Command: Entered manually as [keyword]